WHY GROUNDED TRUTHS?

 During my career I was part of the first cohort of, and successfully completed, "Field Command School" - a new "Incident Management Team Academy" program put together and taught by the National Incident Management Organization (NIMO).

-I've served as a Fire Apparatus Engineer, Incident Commander, Forest Protection Officer, Fire and Law Enforcement Dispatcher, Fire Investigator, Firing Boss, Rx Burn Boss Trainee, and Fire Prevention Specialist.
+I've served as a Fire Apparatus Engineer, Squad Boss, Incident Commander, Planning Section Chief, Forest Protection Officer, Fire and Law Enforcement Dispatcher, Fire Investigator, Firing Boss, Prescribed Fire Burn Boss, and Fire Prevention Specialist.

 In 2017, I served as Planning Section Chief and Fire Prevention Specialist for the 2017 Rainbow Family National Gathering Law Enforcement Team on the Malheur NF, followed almost immediately by serving as the interagency liaison for Fire Prevention and All-Risk Response for the Northeast Oregon Province (Malheur, Wallowa-Whitman, and Umatilla NFs) for the 2017 Total Eclipse.